Specification of low emitting materials

 Construction and demolition activities can generate significant air quality problems.
 However, best practice control measures are easy to implement and guidance is widely available.
 Construction site dust typically comprises small particles such as soot and cement and larger particles such as grit, sand and wood dust.

 The Scheme covers all aspects of the way a site is run, from the way the site is presented through to issues such as air quality.
-Registered sites are required to adhere to the Scheme’s 5 part Code of Considerate Practice and are assessed by one of the Scheme’s experienced Monitors, with the aim of:
+Registered sites are required to adhere to the Scheme’s 5 part Code of Considerate Practice and are assessed by one of the Scheme’s experienced Monitors, with the aim of improving the image of construction through:

 If the Scheme receives a complaint about a registered site, the details are logged.
 The Site Manager is informed about the nature of the complaint and is expected to deal with the complainant’s concerns.
 If a complaint is not dealt with adequately, the complaint will be passed to a higher level within the construction company, to ensure that it is addressed.